barton-willis/ordmexpt/README.md

 with forty-nine unexpected failures and one asksign.
 Of these failures, the alternative `approx-alike` determines that twenty of these failures are syntactic.
 Of the remaining twenty-nine failures, many are syntactic.

 Running the testsuite calls `ordmexpt` about two million times, so we need to be concerned with its efficiency.
-In addition to fixing bug #4383, the modified `ordmexpt` function fixes two other bugs; one of these is
+In addition to fixing bug #4383, the modified `ordmexpt` function fixes two testsuite failures; one of these is
 ~~~
 Running tests in rtest_limit_extra:
 ********************** Problem 259 (line 909) ***************